kani-tech/WSB-Stock-Scraper/README.md

 # WSB-Stock-Scraper
- Scrapes all comments for WSB on Reddit and counts most frequent occuring stocks
+Scrapes all comments for WSB daily discussions on Reddit and tracks ticker frequency.
+Updates every minute.
+To the moon 🚀